Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 view/rebels-worth-supporting-syrias-harakat-hazm.

-16 “U.S. Syria strategy falters with collapse of rebel group”,
+16 “U.S. Syria strategy falters with collapse of rebel group”, Reuters,

 5 March 2015, http://www.reuters.com/article/us-mideast-crisis-